-The second positive contribution which this application will have if it is approved is forfeiture of one GME for every block of 3 GME's pursuant to section 20(3)(b) of the Gaming Machines Act 2001 ("the Act").
-Furthermore, pursuant to section 20(7) of the Act if the proposed GMT increase and transfer of GME's are approved the transferor-hotel's GMT will reduce by the number of entitlements purchased, which would include those forfeited.
+The second positive contribution which this application will have is the forfeiture of one GME for every block of 3 GME's that are transferred to the Hotel, in order to fulfill the approved threshold increase.
+Additionally, should a GME transfer be approved subsequent to this application, the transferor-hotel's GMT will reduce by the number of entitlements purchased, which would include those forfeited.
 Therefore, the operation of sections 20(3)(b) and 20(7) of the Act will result in a reduction in the number of approved gaming machines in New South Wales.